Jh123x/Orbital/README.md

 Windows version is more updated

 * Download Link: [Mac](https://drive.google.com/file/d/1z63AhBXrn_slqsYesebs102QaxBa5sRq/view?usp=sharing)
-Link for Mac require you to turn of security for unknown developers
+Link for Mac is not tested due to lack of mac devices

 * Feedback Link: [here](https://forms.gle/kibPWXRtb1x3JJvT9)
 Click here to provide any feedback you want to share